 The second step involved cutting XPS foam board and placing it on top of the duct insulation.
 We used XPS instead of Polyiso because XPS had a substantially greater compression strength, meaning that this foam board does not dent when walking on it, unlike Polyiso.

 We then added a ⅓” plywood subfloor on top of the XPS.
 This plywood adds stability to the floor for when we live and walk around inside our van.
 Before installing, we sprayed the plywood with a mold-prevention formula and painted a layer of mold-killing primer.

 The Final Step

-Finally, before adding our final luxury-vinyl planks, we installed a layer of underpayment, which is essentially a thin styrofoam layer that acts as a final layer of heat, sound, and moisture insulation to the floor.
+Finally, before adding our final luxury vinyl planks, we installed a layer of underlayment, which is essentially a thin styrofoam layer that acts as a final layer of heat, sound, and moisture insulation to the floor.

 How To Insulate Camper Van Walls

-When thinking about walls, I like to divide our van’s walls into 3 sections; the top, middle, and lower section.
+When thinking about walls, I like to divide our van’s walls into three sections: the top, middle, and lower sections.

 In the top and bottom sections of our Ford Transit van, there are huge cavities that take up lots of air space.
 We cannot cut these cavities out because they are essential to the stability of the van’s frame.
 Therefore, to insulate these upper and lower cavities, we stuffed in generous quantities of sheep’s wool.

 In the middle section, we only have a thin piece of sheet metal separating the inside of the van to the outside.
 First, we placed a layer of Reflectix right across the sheet metal*.